Victor Dyseryn

 Presentation

-I am Victor Dyseryn, currently Ph.D student in Applied Mathematics and Computer Science at the Research Center XLIM (UMR CNRS 7252) at the University of Limoges, France.
-I am being advised by Professor Philippe Gaborit and Professor Carlos Aguilar-Melchor.
+Previously, I was a Ph.D student in Applied Mathematics and Computer Science at the Research Center XLIM (UMR CNRS 7252) at the University of Limoges, France.
+I was advised by Professor Philippe Gaborit and Professor Carlos Aguilar-Melchor.

 My main interests are post-quantum cryptography and coding theory.